tokenized/docs/concepts-contracts.md

 <a name="static-contracts"></a>
 ## Static Contracts

-A static contract is a legal contract similar to that which one would enter into today for the undertaking of a scope of work, to enter into a non-disclosure agreement, or to manage the sale of an off-chain asset that has not been tokenized.
+A static contract is a legal contract similar to that which one would enter into today for the undertaking of a scope of work, to enter into a non-disclosure agreement, or to manage the sale of an off-chain instrument that has not been tokenized.
 A static contract uses the [Static Contract Formation](../protocol/actions#action-static-contract-formation) action.

 The static contract framework simply provides an easy and low-cost way for inscribing the details of these contracts onto the public ledger so the contracting parties benefit from the value of the Bitcoin network.
 Static contracts require only a single action to be established and do not require a Tokenized smart contract to operate.
 Each of the contracting parties adds a signed input to the same transaction that has the static contract formation action in it, to allow for their signatures (intention) to be recorded to the contract.